bjhaid/active_record_bulk_insert/README.md

 User.bulk_insert(users, :use_provided_primary_key => true)
 ```
 *note this is only available from ActiveRecord 4.0 as id was protected from mass-assignment in ActiveRecord < 4.0*
+*The return value is a list of invalid records*

 ### Disable default timestamps